One of my pet peeves is politicians and others who confuse Veterans Day with Memorial Day.

 With help from the Plough Foundation, the volunteer West Tennessee Veterans Home Board (veterans-home.com), Shelby County Government and private donors, we are well on our way to raising the funds necessary to match the additional state and federal funding that will be required for construction.

 This Veterans Day, let’s thank the living for their service.
 Hire a veteran.
 Contribute to the West Tennessee Veterans Home.
 Our veterans risked their lives for us.
 Now it’s our turn to help make their lives better.
+More and more charities are helping out people transitioning out of the forces which is allowing them start-up their own business, as there are many programs that were created specifically for veterans wanting brighter future.
 It’s the least we can do.

 Mark Norris is the Tennessee Senate Majority Leader.
 He represents District 32 which includes Bartlett, Arlington and Lakeland.
 He also serves as Chairman of the Veterans Oversight Subcommittee of the Senate State and Local Government Committee, and he is a member of the State Labor and Workforce Development Board.